New Icelandair flight is good news for tourism to Belfast and Northern Ireland

 - Tourism Ireland is the organisation responsible for promoting Northern Ireland and the island of Ireland overseas as a leading holiday destination.

-- In 2013, an estimated 1.7 million overseas visitors visited Northern Ireland, delivering revenue of approximately £474 million.
+- In 2015, we welcomed almost 2 million overseas visitors to Northern Ireland, delivering revenue of £484 million.